markhuang0521/nasaApi/README.md

 ## Overview/Setup
-this project is using the public nasa api https://api.nasa.gov/ as its data source. when downloading the repo, please ensure to java 11+ as the gradle jdk in order to build the app.
+this project is using the public nasa api https://api.nasa.gov/ as its data source.

+when downloading the repo, please ensure to have java 11+ as the gradle jdk in order to build the app.

 I'm using android studio Dolphin as the IDE of choice.